AmericanAirlines/Hangar/README.md

 The secret in regards to CodeCov should be named `CODECOV_TOKEN`, and the value of this token will be the `Upload Token` generated when linking CodeCov to your Hangar repo.
 Secret values can also be updated in the secrets tab.

-When using the CodeCov bash uploader with the `-t` option, refer to the token name as `CODECOV_TOKEN`.
-The token is also referenced in the github workflow as `secrets.CODECOV_TOKEN`.

 ---